josevitormorais/Oh-my-zsh/README.md

 # Oh-my-zsh
-stylized terminal with dracula theme, if you don't like the theme, disregard this part
+stylized terminal with dracula theme, if you don't like the theme, disregard this part.

+required: installed git

 # considerations
 Why use this terminal with the proposed themes?